I/O module to assist with consuming data from files. All functions use the inp_ prefix.

 size_t sp_sz = 0;

-Runs a command on the system shell and returns stdout as a string. buffsize is the size of the returned buffer that holds stdout.
-Passing 0 to buffsize will use the default buffer size of 1024.
+Runs a command on the system shell and returns stdout as a string.
+Reads the full output in a loop. buf_sz is the initial buffer size — passing 0 will use the default buffer size of 1024.

 /* Usage */